Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and

 This model previously proposed in Ref.\cite{gioia2025exactchiralsymmetries31d} presents a single Weyl fermion.
 However, contrary to the T-invariant tQCP with $\delta N_w=2$, for the particular choice of TRB field made in Ref.\cite{gioia2025exactchiralsymmetries31d}, there are also band touching at $(k_x,k_y,k_z)=(\pi,0,\pi)$ and $(k_x,k_y,k_z)=(0,\pi,\pi)$.

-These touching points are related to quantum critical points of Lifschitz type and can disturb the IR dynamics as discussed in Ref.\cite{Yang_Zhou}.
+These touching points are related to quantum critical points of Lifshitz type and can disturb the IR dynamics as discussed in Ref.\cite{Yang_Zhou}.
 The low energy dynamics in the specific construction therefore are characterized by a mix of two different dynamic critical exponents $z=1,2$.
-The low energy sector further contains gapless Lifchitz fermions, in addition to a single Weyl fermion.
+The low energy sector further contains gapless Lifshitz fermions, in addition to a single Weyl fermion.